goradd/got/README.md

 options:
 	- o: The output directory.
 If not specified, files will be output at the same location as the corresponding template.
+	     Relative paths must start with a dot (.) or double-dot (..).
+Absolute paths must start with a forward slash (/).
+	     If you start the path with a word, it will attempt to search relative to the current GOPATH directory, or in the absence of a GOPATH, it will try to find a src/ directory as a sibling of got's parent directory.
+	     In other words, it will attempt to look for the same place that an *import* statement would.
 	- t fileType: If set, will process all files in the current directory with this suffix.
 If not set, you must specify the files at the end of the command line.
 	- i: Run `goimports` on the output files, rather than `go fmt`
 	- I directories and/or files:  A list of semicolon separated directories and/or files.
 If a directory, it is used as the search path for include files.
 If a file, it is automatically added to the front of every file that is processed.
 Directories are searched in the order specified and first matching file will be used.
 It will always look in the current directory last unless the current directory is specified in the list in another location.
+Relative paths must start with a dot (.) or double-dot (..).
+		Absolute paths must start with a forward slash (/).
+        If you start the path with a word, it will attempt to search relative to the current GOPATH directory, or in the absence of a GOPATH, it will try to find a src/ directory as a sibling of got's parent directory.
+        In other words, it will attempt to look for the same place that an *import* statement would.

 example:
 	got -t got -i -o /templates